 Step 5: Site Visit

-If the Commission approves the application for a site visit, the organization then moves on to the site visit stage of the process.
-The purpose of the site visit is to verify the accuracy of the information provided in the application process.
+If the Commission approves the application for a site visit, the next step towards IACET AP accreditation is a verification of the accuracy of the information provided in the application at the organization's on-site location.
 The visit is a required part of the application process.

 Please note: If your organization does not have a physical office and delivers training solely in a virtual environment, a site visit is still required and may take place in a home office or other location.